furudbat/wayland-vpets/README.md

 ---

-**₍^. .^₎ Wayland Bongo Cat Overlay v2.2.0** - Making desktops more delightful, one keystroke at a time!
+**₍^. .^₎ Wayland Bongo Cat Overlay v3.0.0** - Making desktops more delightful, one keystroke at a time!
-Now with Digimon V-Pets and Clippy 📎.
+Now with Digimon V-Pets, Clippy and Pokemon.